• Skip to main content

 Can I ask for tax debt forgiveness from the IRS?

-The IRS does not have one forgiveness program you can apply for and see your tax bill forgiven.
-However, if you’re struggling to pay, you could apply for an installment agreement, offer in compromise, PPIA, currently not collectible status, or first-time penalty abatement.
-Some of those programs include a tax forgiveness element.
+The IRS does not have one forgiveness program you can apply for, but you can apply for various relief programs that include tax forgiveness, such as an offer in compromise, PPIA, or currently not collectible status.

 What if I can’t afford to pay a tax penalty?

 Consider your tax compliance history.
 If you have paid on time in the last three years and have filed the same type of tax return as this year, you could qualify for first-time penalty abatement.
-You also cannot have any other penalties during that time.
-You may be able to get penalty abatement if you have a reasonable cause to present to the IRS regarding late payment or filing.
+You also cannot have any other penalties forgiven under the first-time rules during that time frame.
+Alternatively, you may be able to get penalty abatement if you have a reasonable cause to present to the IRS regarding late payment or filing.

 Is there a minimum amount that can be forgiven?